 A major in philosophy and religion consists of ten courses, eleven if seeking honors.
 Five of these must be in philosophy, and five must be in religion.
-No more than three of these courses may be at the 200 level.
+No more than three of these courses may be at the 100 or 200 level.
 Only one of the ten courses may be an independent study, or two if seeking honors.
 Of these ten courses, three are normally required as follows:

-c.
-At least one 400-level seminar in either philosophy or religion, considered a capstone of the major.
+- At least one 400-level seminar in either philosophy or religion, considered a capstone of the major.